joshbridgers/OperationalizeQA/README.md

 # Operationalizing Quality Assurance for Clinical Illumina Somatic NGS Pipelines

-Example implementation of parsing for key QC metrics from common bioinformatics pipeline on human cancer samples.
+Example implementation of parsing for key QC metrics from a common bioinformatics pipeline on human cancer samples.

 ## Quick Start